Frederick William Burns

-Early Years
+Early years

-Frederick William Burns was born in Brooklyn on July 7, 1860 to Scottish immigrants.
+Burns was born in Brooklyn on July 7, 1860 to Scottish immigrants.
 His father, Archimedes Burns, was a Scotsman who immigrated from Ireland.
 Both he and his brother, Euclid Garfield Burns, were born in Ireland at 10 Dobbin Street in Armagh.
 Archimedes and Euclid traveled through India and Africa prior to entering the United States about 1856.
-Archimedes and his brother began a plumbing business in Brooklyn which they managed together until Archimedes' sudden death prior to 1860 leaving Fred without a father prior to the age of 9.
+Archimedes and his brother began a plumbing business in Brooklyn which they managed together until Archimedes's sudden death prior to 1860 leaving Fred without a father prior to the age of 9.

 His mother, Agnes Alderdice Wemyss-Burns (née MacIlvine), came to the United States in 1842 at the age of 12.
-Prior to his Archimedes death, Archimedes and Agnes had 4 children: Matilda Frank, Fred, Ulala Evangeline and Lualaba Gwendoline.
-Matilda died at just over two years old August 11, 1860 when Fred was only a month old.
+Prior to Archimedes's death, Archimedes and Agnes had four children: Matilda Frank, Fred, Ulala Evangeline and Lualaba Gwendoline.
+Matilda died at just over two years old August 11, 1860, when Fred was only a month old.
 Agnes, always a homemaker, lived on Clinton Street in Brooklyn and owned a summer home in Echo Lake, New Jersey.
 She lived to the surprising age of 92 when most died in their sixties.
 She was mentally sharp to the end.

-Fred's early work had him involved with his uncle and well-known local Brooklyn politician, Euclid G. Burns.
+Burns's early work had him involved with his uncle and well-known local Brooklyn politician, Euclid G. Burns.
 His business entanglements with his uncle found him in front of a magistrate more than once including charges of violating his liquor license for selling alcohol on Sunday.
 Ultimately, he landed in his lifelong daytime profession as a broker at the Custom House on Wall Street until his death in 1923.

 Athletics

-Both his parents were notably bigger people so, Fred, of no surprise, was slender and tall for the time at six feet.
+Both his parents were notably bigger people so, Burns, of no surprise, was slender and tall for the time at six feet.
 He grew up involved in athletics, participating in decathlon-style sports as well as two fledgling sports which had become American rages: baseball and football.
-Fred, despite his rheumatism, competed in track and field events into the 1890s.
-Fred was a noted oarsmen and a good fisherman as well.
-Fred and his wife Anna were championship winning bowlers in the New York City area.
+Burns, despite his rheumatism, competed in track and field events into the 1890s.
+Burns was a noted oarsmen and a good fisherman as well.
+Burns and his wife Anna were championship winning bowlers in the New York City area.
 Anna, particularly, set bowling records for women, rolling over 200 on many an occasion.
-Taught by his father, Fred played golf all his life, competing regularly in amateur tournaments after his announcing years faded.
+Taught by his father, Burns played golf all his life, competing regularly in amateur tournaments after his announcing years faded.
 He became involved in local golf course design and tournament scoring rules during the years prior to his death.